nicholaswilde/recipes/docs/asian/easy-vegan-ramen.md

 ### Step 10

 To serve, divide ramen noodles between four (amount as original recipe is written // adjust if altering batch size) serving bowls.
-Top with strained broth and desired toppings, such as carrots, bok choy, chopped green onion (optional), or seared tofu.
-Serve with chili garlic sauce (optional (found here) for added heat.
+Top with strained broth and desired toppings, such as [miso-glazed carrots][2], [miso-glazed bok choy][1], chopped green onion (optional), or seared tofu.
+Serve with chili garlic sauce (optional) for added heat.

 ### Step 11